Assembly Hall

-Adjacent to the Tokamak Complex, the Assembly Building is the location for pre-assembly activities on the massive components of the ITER device before they are transported to the Tokamak Pit for installation.
+Connected directly to the Tokamak Building, the Assembly Building is the location for pre-assembly activities on the massive components of the ITER device before they are transported to the Tokamak Pit for installation.
 This vast workshop hosts custom-made tools as well as two 750-tonne cranes that travel the length of the Assembly and Tokamak buildings.

 Here, for example, each of the nine steel sectors of the ITER vacuum vessel will be sub-assembled with thermal shielding and a pair of toroidal field coils before being lifted and positioned inside the machine.
 Here also, the six modules of the central solenoid will be stacked and consolidated within a support structure.

 Work on the Assembly Hall began in June 2012 and was completed in September 2015 with the lifting of the massive 730-tonne roof structure.
-Two 750-tonne overhead cranes and two 50-tonne auxiliary cranes have been installed and commissioned; tools for major assembly tasks are also in place.
-In March 2020, the temporary wall separating the Assembly Hall from the Tokamak Building was removed, and the crane rails were extended over the Tokamak assembly pit.
+Two 750-tonne overhead cranes and two 50-tonne auxiliary cranes were installed and commissioned; tools for major assembly tasks were also put in place.
+In March 2020, the temporary wall separating the Assembly Hall from the Tokamak Building was removed, and the crane rails were extended over the Tokamak assembly pit to allow for the start of machine assembly.

 To follow ITER machine assembly, please visit these pages.